choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-2.md

   end
 }

-assert_equal "This is an example of text.
-It has formatting issues", composition.call(text)
+composition.call(text)
 {{< /highlight >}}

 Take note that the reduce call has to be wrapped in a lambda, otherwise we'd lose deferred execution.

 Now that we have working code that composes functions, this can be pulled into a common home.
-In the Lightpipe GEM, It is in function.rb.
+In the Lightpipe GEM, it is in <a href="https://github.com/choltz/lightpipe/blob/part_1/lib/lightpipe/function.rb" target="window">function.rb</a>.
 Here is what this example looks like:

 {{< highlight ruby >}}